Skip to content

 Industry update and distribution channels

 Booking.com, Expedia, and Last Minute are major OTAs in the UK.
-TripAdvisor, Skyscanner and Kayak are the top comparison sites.
+TripAdvisor, Skyscanner and Travel Supermarket are the top aggregator sites.

-Key TOs that are operating in Finland are TUI (including TUI Crystal Ski, TUI Tours), and Hotelplan (Inghams, Santa's Lapland brands).
+Key TOs that are operating in Finland are TUI (including TUI Crystal Ski, and TUI Tours), and Hotelplan (Inghams, Santa’s Lapland brands).
 Canterbury Travels and Destinology, (both part of Brooklyn Travel group), Artisan Travel Company with brands (Aurora Zone, Activities Abroad), Transun.
-Other key ones include Magic of Lapland, Best Served Scandinavia, (Wexas), Discover the World, Arctic Direct, Magnetic North Holidays, Regent Holidays, Exodus, Baltic Travel, Nordic Experience and Trailfinders.

 Finland travel USP's